Here are 10 fruits and vegetables for diabetes that are ideal because they pack a slew of health benefits, while helping to regulate your blood sugar.

 Increasing your consumption of leafy greens (e.g., collard greens, kale and spinach) is another way to help keep your diabetes in check.
 Filled with minerals and omega-3 fatty acids, they help enhance insulin secretion and regulate your blood sugar levels.
 A study showed that eating a little more than a cup of these vegetables a day reduced the risk of developing diabetes by 14%.
 These greens also regulate the production of hormones that protect against heart attack and stroke.
 They’re super low in calories and carbohydrates too!

 3. Sweet potato:

 Rich in fibre and vitamins, sweet potatoes are another great vegetable to keep your blood sugar levels on track.
 They have a low glycemic index (GI), which means they won’t spike your blood sugar levels as much as regular potatoes would.
-Find more info on low GI foods and why they are good for diabetes here.

 Not only is broccoli low in calories, it’s filled with antioxidants and packed with high levels of vitamin A and C. This green vegetable is also full of fibre, which will keep you feeling full longer.

 We’ve all heard that citrus fruits are filled with vitamin C, but when it comes to the very sweet ones (e.g., oranges), you may worry about their high sugar content.
 Fortunately, the fibre in these fruits helps to promote satiety, and helps regulate your blood sugar by slowing absorption into the bloodstream.
 Some citrus fruits such as grapefruit may interact with medications you are taking, so it is important to talk to your pharmacist before adding citrus fruits into your diet.